colemanimhoff/fundamentals/react-redux/README.md

 ## Why Redux

 As an app grows, so does it's complexity
 With Redux, this curve flattens.
-Redux helps with self-documentation and escapsulation
+Redux helps with self-documentation and encapsulation

 ![Redux Cycle](redux-cycle.png)